BlobIsBack/cookie_clicker_paw/README.md

 the image is based on the one from [this addon](https://kayofeld.github.io/Cookie-Clicker-mod/boykisser.js), i edited it so it looks better (imo)

-the userscript was generated using ChatGPT, as i forgot the syntax lol
+the userscript was generated using AI as i forgot the syntax lol